Early Career Mentoring Initiative

 The most important characteristic of a mentee is that s/he is willing to commit the time and energy to grow and learn from a mentor.
 A mentee is committed to developing skills and enhancing professional networks.
 A mentee should be positive and excited about the mentoring programme and put forth the effort required to receive maximum benefits.

-- Information sessions (30 mins) will be run on the following dates/times - 2nd March 10am and 2pm, 4th March 2pm.
-Additional sessions will be provided on request.
+- Information sessions (30 mins) will be provided on request.

 - Expressions of Interest – potential mentors and mentees will be asked to complete a short form which will facilitate potential matches

 - Matching Process – candidate mentees be offered a mentor from the available mentors based on best fit